unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

 Graphite is available here: http://graphite.wikidot.com/

-The uWSGI Metrics subsystem is documented here :doc:`Metrics`
+The uWSGI Metrics subsystem is documented here :doc:`../Metrics`

 The tutorial assumes an Ubuntu Saucy (13.10) release on amd64